Professionals at Toyota developed the 5S methodology as part of the broader Lean manufacturing framework.

 Key tools include:

-- Floor Marking and Labeling: The use of durable, industrial-grade floor marking tape and clear, standardized labels is fundamental to Straighten.
+- Floor marking and labeling: The use of durable, industrial-grade floor marking tape and clear, standardized labels is fundamental to Straighten.
 This practice visually designates specific locations for machinery, pallets, mobile equipment (like pallet jacks), trash receptacles, and works-in-progress.
-It also defines clear pedestrian walkways and traffic lanes, which significantly improves both workflow and safety.
+It also defines clear pedestrian walkways and traffic lanes, which significantly improve both workflow and safety.

 The true power of the Shine pillar lies in its function as a form of inspection.
 A clean machine and a spotless work area make abnormalities instantly visible.
 An oil leak on a freshly painted floor, a small crack in a machine guard, unusual vibrations, or signs of excessive wear become immediately apparent during the cleaning process.
 This allows for proactive maintenance to be performed before a minor issue escalates into a major failure.
 This proactive approach prevents costly unplanned downtime, extends the operational lifespan of equipment, and enhances overall safety and reliability.